janaSunrise/janaSunrise/README.md

 > Always remember, Life is all about ups and downs, wins and losses. **Never be disappointed and Keep moving forward!**

-**Catch me in your terminal and know me more by using the command** ⤵️
+**Catch me in your terminal and know me more by using the command!** ⤵️

 ```sh
 npx sunrit